Responding to fraud and scams

 View some examples of hoax TXTs that other customers have seen.

-Please report any instances of suspected smishing TXTS, which claim to be from Vodafone, to us via the form below so we can investigate the matter and block the number if necessary.
-The more information you can provide the better, which ideally includes the time, date and phone number that contacted you.
+Please report any suspected scam or phishing SMS’s to us by using the form below so we can investigate the matter and block the number if necessary.

 Report a scam to us

 Please report any instances of suspected scam calls to Vodafone via the link below (if we are your telecommunications provider) so we can investigate the matter and block the number if necessary.
 The more information you can provide the better, which ideally includes the time, date and phone number that called you.